msuhaib01/checklist/README.md

 # Hitlist! 🎯

 Hey there!
-Are you a glob trotting mercenary, world conquring villian, or internationally wanted criminal?😈
+Are you a globe trotting mercenary, world conquring villian, or internationally wanted criminal?😈

 Tired of having to keep track of all the heros trying to foil your plans? 🦹‍♂️